 Organizations failed to recognize the importance of training staff on the correct use of e-mail communication.
 Hundreds of other policies and guidelines are in place around every corridor and corner of an organization but few guidelines on e-mail communication.

 The reason for this is that top management themselves converted a once useful communication tool into an instruction instrument.
-Studies conducted on communication within most top companies shows that as much as 80% of internal mails serve no purpose but to forward useless information around.
+Studies conducted on communication with most top companies shows that as much as 80% of internal emails serve no purpose but to forward useless information around.

-Organizations that achieved more success with extracting value from internal e-mails are companies that:
+Organizations that achieved more success in extracting value from internal e-mails are companies that:

 - Train staff on e-mail etiquette

 - Explain in guidelines what type of e-mails carry value

 - Clearly define who gets what information in their e-mail